Utwo/playground-sandbox/README.md

 # Playground Sandbox

 A PoC that allows to run user-provided code in a safe environment in the cloud using ephemeral containers with Kubernetes and gVisor.
-Run any node project (vue, nextjs, nuxtjs, node, etc) in a sandbox and edit the code dorectly in the browser.
+Run any node project (vue, nextjs, nuxtjs, node, etc) in a sandbox and edit the code directly in the browser.

 https://user-images.githubusercontent.com/282668/160847863-2051d3ee-0d04-4960-91b3-65371f7ca874.mp4